Nicholas Monteiro: 2025

 Monteiro returned for a third season in the USF Pro 2000 Championship for DEForce Racing alongside Jorge Garciarce as the team scaled back to two cars.
-After scoring just two top 10s in the first two rounds, Monteiro switched to Turn 3 Motorsport, driving the No. 22 entry, previously driven by Elliot Cox.
-In the following five rounds Monteiro scored a best result of sixth six times, en route to a 10th-place points finish despite missing the final round at Portland.
+After scoring just two top-tens in the first two rounds, Monteiro switched to Turn 3 Motorsport, driving the No. 22 entry, previously driven by Elliot Cox.
+In the following five rounds, Monteiro scored a best result of sixth six times, en route to a tenth-place points finish despite missing the final round at Portland.

 Indy NXT

 2025

-In August, Monteiro joined HMD Motorsports to make his Indy NXT debut at the third-to-last round at Portland.
+In August, Monteiro joined HMD Motorsports to make his Indy NXT debut at the third-to-last round at Portland, finishing 14th on his debut.

 2026

-In 2026, Monteiro will step up to Indy NXT full-time with A. J. Foyt Racing.
+In 2026, Monteiro stepped up to Indy NXT full-time with A. J. Foyt Racing.
+In his rookie season in the series, Monteiro took a best result of 14th at Barber to end the season 23rd overall.

 Other racing

 2024

 Alongside his commitments in USF Pro 2000, Monteiro competed in the second season of the NASCAR Brasil Sprint Race series in the Challenge class.
-On a part-time schedule, Monteiro scored a lone class win at Autodromo Potenza.
+On a part-time schedule, he scored a lone class win at Autodromo Potenza.

 2025

 In early 2025, Monteiro made his debut in Formula Regional machinery, joining mtec Motorsport to compete in the Formula Regional Oceania Championship.
 At the final round of the season at Highlands Motorsport Park, Monteiro scored his only podium of the season, finishing second in the reverse-grid race behind Nikita Johnson.
 Monteiro also returned to the newly-rebranded NASCAR Brasil Series for 2025, joining MX Vogel for his sophomore season in the series.